BYD Battery buying guide:

 The image shows a photo of the BYD home solar battery.
 Adjacent text reads 'BYD home battery range: A guide to BYD batteries'.

-But what most don’t realise is that BYD originally started out as a battery manufacturer before entering the EV market.
+The BYD brand is no newcomer though.
+Founded in Shenzen, China in 1995, BYD was solely a battery manufacturer before entering the automotive industry in 2003.
 In other words, BYD have taken the opposite route to Tesla who started with EVs before moving into home battery storage.

 The BYD home solar battery range features many benefits, including: